MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 * A configuration of Azure Firewall that allows appropriate traffic to SIL.
 * Azure policies for compliance with SWIFT's Customer Security Programme (CSP) – Customer Security Controls Framework (CSCF).

 The resources for the SIL can be deployed by using an Azure Resource Manager template (ARM template) to create the core infrastructure, as described in this architecture.
-You can modify the ARM template for the SIL to meet your specific needs as long as the configuration adheres to policies that are required by CSP–CSCF.
+You can modify the ARM template for the SIL to meet your specific needs.
+But your configuration needs to adhere to policies that CSP–CSCF requires.
 You can use [Azure Policy](https://azure.microsoft.com/services/azure-policy) to apply the necessary policies to comply with CSP–CSCF.

 The Alliance Connect Virtual subscription contains resources that you deploy.
 You deploy them by using an ARM template, also known as the Cloud Infrastructure Definition (CID) file, that's provided by SWIFT.
 SWIFT manages the configuration and operation of the Juniper vSRX.